 Centrally located in Haliburton Village's vintage rail station, we showcase work by Canadian artists and artisans in our gallery shop.
 The space itself was the waiting area and ticket office of the Grand Trunk Haliburton Station circa 1900 and many of the textures and design features are still there for visitors to appreciate.
 We present a few samples here from the collection, but you really must visit when you are in Haliburton County.
 All works are sold on consignment with local Artist members.

-STAGE II Protocols for In Person Shopping and Gallery Visits in effect as of July 4, 2020
+STAGE III Protocols for In Person Shopping and Gallery Visits in effect as of August 1, 2020

 Lead by example.
 All visitors are required to

 wear a mask and sanitize both hands.

 Verbally provide contact information to staff for COVID tracing purposes.

 If you are making a purchase use a credit or debit card.

 We welcome donations by credit card, cheque or credit card.

 Canadian Charity # 118950641

 Donations over $50 will receive a Rails End Gallery folding pouch tote while supplies last.

 Cash donations are received at the Donation Box in the Main Gallery.